On Wall Street Trading Desks, This Is What They're Chatting About Right Now

-Dave Lutz of Stifel, Nicolaus tells us what he and his clients are chatting about this morning.
+Dave Lutz of Stifel, Nicolaus sends along the top topics about which he is chatting about with clients today.We summarize:

-- Overseas markets are generally a bit higher.
-Copper is the best performing commodity due to strength in Asia.
+- Futures modestly reflating.
+Spanish regional elections a modest tailwind for the Euro.

-- UK government borrowing is running significantly above target, but the Pound is at a 5-month high.
+- The datapoint that everyone’s watching this week: Chinese Flash PMI on Wednesday (will it confirm the green shoots talk?)

 SEE ALSO: 10 things you need to know before the opening bell >